MaglioloLeonardo/CutClean/README.md

 | `stats/results_sparsity_sweep.csv` | per sparsity level: measured weight and channel sparsity, target and privacy-head accuracy on train, validation and test |
 | `stats/run_summary.txt` | configuration and stage-by-stage log |

-Pruning masks are folded into the weights before saving, so the checkpoints load into a standard torchvision model without any pruning reparametrisation.

-## Implementation notes

-- Pruning is applied as a mask on the output channels, which zeroes the corresponding weights but does not physically shrink the tensors.
-The reported sparsity is therefore a structured sparsity pattern rather than a reduction of the stored model size.
-- Mutual information is computed in single precision even inside autocast regions.
-The numerical guards in the estimator are below the range of half precision, and evaluating it in half precision makes underflowing entries collapse to zero, which turns the result into NaN.
-- The learning-rate schedule is an exponential decay to one hundredth of the initial value, whereas the paper describes a cosine decay.
-- The Waterbirds loader keeps the original image resolution instead of resizing to 224x224.
-- Between pruning and evaluation all privacy heads are retrained, and the one attached to the last block is reported.
-The paper retrains only the last head, so the attacker used here is at least as strong.

 ## Citation